MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 The outcomes of this testing reinforced our initial understanding, revealing no significant association between the missing `'CLIMATE.CATEGORY'` data and other variables, therefore the missing data is NMAR.

-With the above evidence, we recognized that the missing climate category data could not be accurately imputed from available data, we opted to exclude the 9 rows featuring missing `'CLIMATE.CATEGORY'` data from our analysis to prevent the introduction of bias into our study and ensure the precision of our findings.
+With the above evidence, we recognized that the missing climate category data could not be accurately imputed from available data, so we opted to exclude the 9 rows featuring missing `'CLIMATE.CATEGORY'` data from our analysis to prevent the introduction of bias into our study and ensure the precision of our findings.

 ### Missingness Dependency